 In general, singing, and/or playing a wind instrument, and similar activities that increase the presence and propulsion of respiratory droplets in the air in mixed household/living unit settings are discouraged.
-When such activities are performed, the following mitigation measures should be considered and implemented to the extent reasonably practicable:
+When such activities are performed, mitigation measures (e.g., increased physical distancing and improved ventilation) should be considered and implemented.